What’s the best community engagement platform for associations and member-based organizations?

 - Higher Logic already integrates with a lot of platforms (including us) so incorporating it into your suite of tools will be fairly straightforward.

-- Higher Logic’s reporting is really robust, so you’ll be able to get a lot of insight into how your members are interacting within your community.
+- Reporting in Higher Logic is really robust, so you’ll be able to get a lot of insight into how your members are interacting within your community.

 - Customers have reported that downtimes happen too frequently.